kamleshkumarr/delta-demo/README.md

 # delta-demo
-It is a Demo for Git &amp; Github class
+It is a Demo for Git &amp; Github class.